When Does Multi-Agent Collaboration Help? An Entropy Perspective: Exploring MAS with Entropy Dynamics

-\paragraph{Base model entropy limits MAS effectiveness.} Prior work shows MAS performance depends on \(M_{\text{base}}\) capability~\citep{metaagent-icml25}, a trend we also observe in Figure~\ref{fig:acc-comparison}; moreover, we find that \(M_{\text{base}}\) uncertainty further constrains MAS effectiveness.
+\paragraph{Base model entropy limits MAS effectiveness.} Prior work shows MAS performance depends on \(M_{\text{base}}\) capability~\citep{metaagent-icml25}, a trend we also observe in Figure~\ref{fig:acc-comparison}; moreover, we find that \(M_{\text{base}}\) entropy further constrains MAS effectiveness.
 On \(\mathcal{G}_{\text{base-H}}\), the top predictors are \(M_{\text{base}}\)'s total token-level entropy and answer length: for LLaMA, total token count (\(\rho \approx -0.47\), \(\bar{I} = 1.0\)) and entropy (\(\rho \approx -0.73\), \(\bar{I} \approx 0.72\)); for Qwen3, answer token count (\(\rho \approx -0.18\), \(\bar{I} \approx 0.58\)) and entropy (\(\rho \approx -0.64\), \(\bar{I} \approx 0.36\)).
-Critically, higher \(M_{\text{base}}\) entropy consistently reduces MAS accuracy across both families, as shown in Figure~\ref{fig:base-model-analysis}(b,d), with performance dropping sharply when entropy exceeds 100; additional results appear in Appendix~\ref{app:base_model_entropy}.
+Critically, higher \(M_{\text{base}}\) entropy consistently reduces MAS accuracy across both families, as shown in Figure~\ref{fig:base-model-analysis}b,d, with performance dropping sharply when entropy exceeds 100; additional results appear in Appendix~\ref{app:base_model_entropy}.
 Notably, despite this shared trend, entropy scales differ: LLaMA operates in low-entropy ranges (0-100) but achieves lower accuracy, while Qwen uses higher entropy (100-1,000) yet performs better.
 This reflects divergent reasoning styles, as Qwen verifies and refines its answers before finalizing, generating self-correcting trajectories that suppress error propagation in MAS despite higher entropy, whereas LLaMA tends to reuse others' answers without verification, leading to uncontrolled error propagation.
 We use an example question to illustrate this contrast in Appendix~\ref{app:model-comparison}.
-Since LLMs can be confidently wrong, we conduct a calibration analysis in Appendix~\ref{app:calibration} to assess whether low entropy reliably indicates correctness.
+We treat entropy primarily as a predictive feature for MAS correctness rather than a universal measure of uncertainty; detailed calibration analyses showing its dependence on model family and task difficulty are provided in Appendix~\ref{app:calibration}.
+We further examine how RL fine-tuning reshapes this entropy-performance relationship in Appendix~\ref{app:rl_finetuned_base}.